youngsoul/zappa-sandbox/README.md

 ## Zappa S3 Events

-For S3 events to work, you **CANNOT** include the lambda_handler in the config.
+For S3 events to work, you **CANNOT** include the lambda_handler option in the config.
 By leaving this out, Zappa will install its own default lambda implementation that will handle the functions for the events.